struphy-hub/struphy/doc/sections/install.rst

     source <some_name>/bin/activate
     python3 -m pip install --upgrade pip

-3. Continue with one of the three install methods from above.
+3. Continue with one of the install methods from above.

 4. Test your installation with a debug run using up to 8 mpi processes (only on nodes ``cobra03-cobra06``)::